-10 Days Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.
+The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 This short trip is part of a 22-day trip to Gujarat and Madhya Pradesh.
 These cities are about 7 hours’ drive apart.
 Taking the night bus and night train is the only way to save time.
 I stayed in a homestay and budget hotels.
 I planned this trip to trace the footsteps of the Gujarati traders.
-Gujaratis were successful traders from the late 15th to 18th centuries in the Indian Ocean.
+Gujaratis were successful traders from the late 15th to the 18th centuries in the Indian Ocean.
 They were involved in trading textiles, ivory, coffee, and gold, and to an extent, they also participated in a small scale of the slave trade.
 Chhaya Goswami’s book on Gujarati merchants from Kachchh (Kutch) gives you an introduction to their world.

 10 Days Gujarat Itinerary